adiwg/mdTranslator/lib/adiwg/mdtranslator/readers/sbJson/readme.md

 practices in describing a wide array of scientific data and information assets important to science teams using ScienceBase.

-The sbJSON format is fully documented on the [ScienceBase Confluence page](https://my.usgs.gov/confluence/display/sciencebase/ScienceBase+Information+Model).
+The sbJSON format is partially documented on the [ScienceBase Confluence page](https://my.usgs.gov/confluence/display/sciencebase/ScienceBase+Information+Model).